JohnLacerdaOliveira/CodeAcademyJumpers/README.md

 </div>

+## General Information
+Platform style game inspired by the classic iOS game [DoodleJump](https://doodlejump.io) from 2009 but implemented from scratch in Java.
+The work done so far represents the minimum viable product and it's still very much a work in progress.

+## Technologies Used
+- Java
+- SimpleGraphics Library

 ## Setup
-Option 1 - Download the .jar file in this repo and run it from your computer, either macOS or Windows should work fine.
+Option 1 - [Download here](CodeAcademyJumpers.jar) the .jar file in this repo and run it from your computer, either macOS or Windows should work fine.

-Option 2 - Download the intire repo and run open it with IntellJ or any other JDK IDE and compile and run the project from there.
+Option 2 - [Download here](https://github.com/JohnLacerdaOliveira/CodeAcademyJumpers) the intire repo and run open it with IntellJ or any other JDK IDE and compile and run the project from there.

 ## Project Status